-3.1 All elements and sub-elements are marked according to the University's undergraduate grade based assessment scheme - see appendix 1.
-For assessment of the level 7 credits which contribute to the integrated master's award, the fourteen postgraduate grades should be used.
+3.1 For foundation degrees, all elements and sub-elements are marked according to the University's foundation degree grade based assessment scheme - see appendix 1.

-■ The grade points used to aggregate student grades changed in 2017/18.
+The grade points used to aggregate student grades changed in 2017/18.
 Students who accrued credits that contribute to their final award under the previous scheme (i.e. prior to 2017/18) remain on the previous GBA scheme and their award will be calculated according to that scheme.
 Both schemes are provided in appendix 1 and specific regulations related to award classifications of this group of students are provided in appendix 3.